-- 1. Select Tools > Options. - 2.
+- 1. In the menu bar of the Administrator application, select Tools > Options. - 2.
 Select the Dialing tab. - 3.
 Enter a number in the To access an outside line for local calls, dial field. - 4.
 Enter a number in the To access an outside line for long distance calls, dial field.